Help keep yourself, your loved ones & your community healthy

 Coronavirus can survive on surfaces for several days, however using an anti-viral disinfectant can help to kill it.
 With that in mind, you should clean and disinfect frequently touched objects and surfaces every day, including counters, table tops, doorknobs, toilets, phones and keyboards.

-If you’re heading to the gym (if your local government restrictions allow), remember to wipe down machines and weights with disinfectant wipes before and after use – and don’t forget about that social distancing we spoke about earlier.
+If you’re heading to the gym, remember to wipe down machines and weights with disinfectant wipes before and after use.

 Let air in

 Whether you prop open a door or keep a window open, you should try and ventilate your home while you have any visitors (for example care workers), and then just after they’ve left.

 Get the COVID-19 vaccination, if you haven’t already

 Currently, you may be able to access a seasonal COVID-19 vaccination if you’re at increased risk of contracting severe COVID-19.

 You or your child may be eligible for a seasonal COVID-19 vaccination if you are:

 • Aged six months to 64 years old and at increased risk (for instance if you have a long-term lung or heart condition)